gpdowney/lightweightLSAT/pages/fundamentals/pitfalls.md

 Helpful takeaways often take the form:

-> When I see X, I will do Y.
+    When I see X, I will do Y.

 There is both a trigger ("X") and an action ("Y")

 Too specific takeaways can be improved by making them more general:

-> When a noun is given with different adjectives in front, decide whether they are two different ideas or just one idea.
+    When a noun is given with different adjectives in front, decide whether they are two different ideas or just one idea.

->
-> For example: "alternating current" and "direct current" are different ideas; but "high-speed internet" and "broadband internet" are roughly the same idea.
+    "Alternating current" and "direct current" are different ideas; but "high-speed internet" and "broadband internet" are roughly the same idea.

 This takeaway is more helpful than the example above because it gets down to the structure, so it's more likely to apply to future situations.

 Too general takeaways can be improved by making them more specific:

-> When I notice my attention drift, I will pause to take a breath and re-read the last sentence."
+    When I notice my attention drift, I will pause to take a breath and re-read the last sentence."

 This takeaway is more helpful than the example above because it gives you something specific to look out for and then something concrete to do about it.